UBS: Shareholders

 As disclosed under the Swiss Stock exchange Act, the most significant shareholders of UBS are GIC Private Limited with 7.07%, BlackRock Inc with 4.98%, Norges Bank with 3.30%, MFS Investment Management with 3.05% and Capital Group Companies with 3.01% of total share capital.
-In 2008 during the subprime mortgage crisis, GIC Private Limited invested CHF 11 billion into UBS to help bail it out, thus becoming the largest single shareholder.
+In 2008 during the subprime mortgage crisis, GIC Private Limited invested into UBS to help bail it out, thus becoming the largest single shareholder.

 Additionally, the UBS Group AG disclosed shareholders registered in their share register with 3% or more of shares issued.
 As of 30 September 2017, these are Chase Nominees Ltd, DTC (Cede & Co.) and Nortrust Nominees Ltd with 10.32%, 6.63% and 4.04% of total share capital respectively.

 As of 30 June 2019, shareholdings of the Group were distributed as follows: